Saicheg/portugal-visa-for-belarus-appointer/README.md

 ## How to use

+* Create a [new app password](https://myaccount.google.com/apppasswords) in your gmail account.
 * Copy `.env.sample` to `.env` and modify it with your data.
 * Copy `body.txt.sample` to `body.txt` and modify it with your data.
 * Place under `attachments/` folder PDF files you want to attach to the email.